thegetty/inventories-and-surveys/content/part-2/chapter-8.md

 [[ figure 'fig-8-6' ]]

-### A Note on Community-Based Heritage Surveys
+### A Note on Community-Based Heritage Surveys {#note-on-community-based-heritage-surveys}

 One of the most intensive strategies for public involvement in modern heritage surveys is community-based or -led surveys whereby community members are engaged throughout the survey process to take a lead role in identifying and providing information on important heritage resources in a survey area.
 The approach can be particularly relevant for surveys that focus on intangible heritage and resources associated with ethnic and cultural histories and Indigenous peoples ([[UNESCO n.d.]]; [[Mayor’s Fund for Philadelphia 2021]]).

 While specific approaches to community-based surveys may vary depending on the focus of a survey, they generally involve collaborating with or working alongside experienced heritage professionals, who provide training and guidance to community members on principles and technical aspects of resource identification, research, and documentation.
 Community members provide valuable information and a range of perspectives to help inform resource evaluations.
 A community-based survey approach may have the benefit of supplementing project personnel for underfunded surveys ([[Heritage Council of New South Wales 2013]]).

-### Recommendations for Developing and Administering an Outreach and Engagement Program
+### Recommendations for Developing and Administering an Outreach and Engagement Program {#recommendations-for-developing-and-administering}

 Survey outreach and engagement programs can only be effective when they are well resourced, designed to maximize community input and collaboration, and are identifiable.
 Toward that goal, the following are recommended to be implemented during the development phase of an outreach program.

--   **Provide qualified staff and adequate funding for outreach.** As referenced above and illustrated in [figures 7.2](#fig-7-2) and [8.7](#fig-8-7), recruiting dedicated staff with the required skillsets and expertise to plan, oversee, and conduct outreach is a primary responsibility of the managing agency or organization and should be integrated into the overall project administration strategy for the survey.
+-   **Provide qualified staff and adequate funding for outreach.** As referenced above and illustrated in [figures 7.2](/part-2/chapter-7/#fig-7-2) and [8.7](#fig-8-7), recruiting dedicated staff with the required skillsets and expertise to plan, oversee, and conduct outreach is a primary responsibility of the managing agency or organization and should be integrated into the overall project administration strategy for the survey.

 [[ figure 'fig-8-7' ]]